NormLorenz/Ember.Components.RFC/Ember.Components.RFC/App_Readme/GitHub.md

 1. Open the solution in Visual Studio 2013
 2. Select File | Add to Source Control
 3. Select the Microsoft Git Provider
+4. Click 'Changes' in the Team Explorer
+5. Add a comment and check it in
+6. Team Explorer displays something like this

+<pre><code>Commit c9f37129 created locally.
+Sync to share
+your changes with the server.</code></pre>

+- Open 'Manage NuGet Packages'
+- Click Settings
+- Check both boxes in 'Package Restore'
+- You may need to modify the .gitignore file if publish to GitHub pushes out the NuGet files

 <i>Note: You are encouraged to store your projects at c:\users\[your name]\Source\Repos\</i>